-Our NFC Implants are the most advanced chips offered for private use.
+Our NFC implants are among the most advanced chips available for purchase by individuals.

 The implant can be used in many ways and most of the possibilities are far from exhausted.
-Since, for example, the MIFARE NTAG216® chipset can store small data and also has a UID (serial number), the NFC implant can be used both as an identification feature and as a small data memory that can be used as a business card or for sharing media.
-The UID allows you to identify yourself at door locks based on NFC or to log in to PC applications with a corresponding NFC reader.
+Since bspw. the MIFARE NTAG216® chipset can store small data and also has a UID (serial number), you use the NFC implant both as an identification feature and as a small data storage device that you can use as a business card or for sharing media.
+The UID allows to identify oneself at door locks based on NFC or to log in to PC applications with a corresponding NFC reader.

 NFC implants are RFID implants but not necessarily the other way around.
 RFID is the main term and NFC is the specific technology standardized at 13.56 MHz.
 RFID can write to both 125 KHz and 134 KHz transponders.
 These are also referred to as LF (Low Frequency).
 More on the topic here.